java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/02_introduction-javafx-animation.md

 transition.play();
 ```
+(For a complete guide on setting up a JavaFX application, refer to this article: [JavaFX Application Basic Structure By Example](https://dev.java/learn/javafx/structure/))

 ### Fill Transition
-The [FillTransition](javafxdoc:FillTransition) creates an animation, that changes the filling of a shape.
+The [`FillTransition`](javafxdoc:FillTransition) creates an animation, that changes the filling of a shape.
 This is done by updating the `fill` property of the `Shape` at regular intervals.

 ![FillTransition](/assets/images/javafx/animation/transition/fill-example.gif)